ranvir91/crossfit-wod-api/README.md

 # crossfit-wod-api
+- Design REST APIs using Best Practices
-REST API for a CrossFit Training Application using Nodejs, Expressjs and mock db as DB.json
+- REST API for a CrossFit Training Application using Nodejs, Expressjs and mock db as DB.json

-# crossfit-wod-api
+# setup crossfit-wod-api
 - Clone the repo from github
 - navigate to directory {crossfit-wod-api}
 - run `npm install`, it will install dependancies